YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

    text/options specific to a given usage of the command.
 In the web documentation any content added in this way will be indented under the usage signature.

+..
+   When :makevar:`ENABLE_HELP_SOURCE` is set, each ``ContentListing`` node also stores file path and line number of its source location.
+But I think this might only be used when raising errors/warnings during ``autocmd``.

 Command line rendering
 ~~~~~~~~~~~~~~~~~~~~~~